Young Christian Democrats (Lithuania)

-Young Christian Democrats think that our society should be grounded in fundamental family values; each member of the society must have the freedom of personal initiative and a strong feeling of responsibility.

 International activities

 JKD is one of the founding members of YEPP (Youth of the European People's Party) and had the member of the Board in this organization for 4 years.
 Dozens of international projects together with Belarusian, Czech, Danish, Dutch, Estonian, Georgian, German, Latvian, Norwegian, Russian, Swedish and Ukrainian partners were carried out.
 JKD work closely with Konrad Adenauer and Eduardo Frei Foundations.